Europe’s largest sports boutique law firm remains in a league of its own.

 We provide the full range of corporate and commercial advice.
 Our abilities as ‘deal-makers’ in sport are widely recognised and we also have a wealth of experience in technology, media, retail and beyond.

+In addition to traditional bonuses based on recorded hours and other individual contributions, each member of the team (including trainees) automatically shares in the firm’s profit pool.
 Benefits include private medical care, permanent health insurance, life assurance, pension, market leading enhanced maternity pay, season ticket loan and 25 days’ holiday (changing to unlimited holiday on qualification).